Know before you go:

 - The ideal cooler-but-pleasant weather runs from March to early May and mid-October to late November.

 Some handy travel tips:

 So much to do and so little time!
-As the typical Florida holiday is between 10 & 14 days, it’s important to plan out your trip, so here are our top tips.
+As the typical Florida holiday is between 10 & 14 days, it’s important to plan out your trip, so here are my top tips.

-- Rent a car – Sounds obvious but Florida is massive and the public transport is not feasible for a holiday.
+- Rent a car – Sounds obvious but Florida is HUGE and the public transport is not exactly feasible for a family holiday.

 - Get some maps – Try & familiarise yourself with the basic highway maps, so that you don’t waste time getting lost on the 192.

 - Know your compass – Directions and signposts in Florida assume you have a good understanding of East and West.
 It is very easy to get lost if you are unsure which direction you should be heading.

 - Schedule your trip – Nobody wants a precise, military style detailed plan – after all it’s meant to be a holiday!
 But a rough idea of what you want to see and do in Florida is useful so you can get the most from your time.

 - Pace yourselves – Walking around the parks can be intense so make sure you give yourselves a day off, a day in an air-conditioned shopping mall can seem like heaven after 3 days of walking around exhausting theme parks.

 - Remember where you parked – Disney parks and others have a seemingly endless array of car parks and forgetting where you parked your rental car isn’t going to give you magical memories of Magic Kingdom! – Write down the name of the parking area (e.g. ‘Film Goofy’ at MGM Studios)